We care about protecting the privacy of our website visitors; this policy sets out how we will deal with your personal information.

 If you wish to disable or delete a Flash cookie, please see Adobe Flash Player Security Settings.
 On the other hand, if you use Firefox, you can get a number of add-on that will detect and delete Flash cookies.
 Please bear in mind though, if you disable Flash cookies you may be unable to watch video clips on our site.

-It’s also usual to divide cookies into two groups; that is first party and third party cookies:
+It’s also usual to divide cookies into two groups:

 First party cookies are cookies set by the website whose name appears in the browser’s URL (address) field.